Data Requirements for Safety Screening

 - Identify the Data Requirements for Safety Screening to Identify High Collision Concentration Locations, Technical Report, CA17-2017

 California Department of Transportation (Caltrans) intends to implement statistical methods that follow the methodology described in the Highway Safety Manual to identify high collision concentration locations (HCCLs) along the state highway system.
 A successful implementation of such HCCL identification methodologies, which are referred to as network screening techniques, necessitates the development of safety performance functions (SPFs).
-SPFs are mathematical equations that relate collision frequencies to traffic volumes at a given location and may include other site characteristics such as road geometry and intersection design.
-The outcome of an SPF is the expected (i.e., average) number of collisions per year for a given location, and it acts as a baseline to detect whether a site has a “higher-than-expected” number of collisions.
+SPFs are mathematical equations that relate crash frequencies to traffic volumes at a given location and may include other site characteristics such as road geometry and intersection design.
+The outcome of an SPF is the expected (i.e., average) number of crashes per year for a given location, and it acts as a baseline to detect whether a site has a “higher-than-expected” number of crashes.

 Figure 1.
 Illustration of different API-based speed limit evaluation approaches